Radiation station with sun-tracker. Photo: Christina A. Pedersen / Norwegian Polar Institute

 Since 2012, NORSAR has had a broadband seismometer located at Troll that can measure seismic activity (earthquakes etc.) both in the vicinity of the station and globally.

-Seismology can also be used as a tool for studying cryospheric processes, and together with glaciologists from the Polar Institute, researchers at NORSAR have been examining the potential to track icebergs along the coast of Queen Maud Land using data from the seismic station at Troll.
+Seismology can also be used as a tool for studying cryospheric processes, and together with glaciologists from the Polar Institute, researchers at NORSAR have been examining the potential to track icebergs along the coast of Dronning Maud Land using data from the seismic station at Troll.

 Ionosphere and space weather